coalition for immigrant justice

 The ICIJ, is composed of over 35 organizations that serve the immigrant community in the Inland Empire.
 The IC4IJ currently focuses on advocacy, changing the narrative, and capacity building.
 Our coalition engages in policy advocacy, community organizing and education, and rapid response to ICE and border patrol operations.
 We are collectively changing the narrative of the one million immigrants who live, thrive, and are a foundational part of the fabric of the IE. We are building organizational capacity through leadership development, cooperation, support networks, and shared regional strategies.
 Lastly, the IC4IJ provides resources such as training, technical support, and grants to coalition partners to further support their efforts and mission in the region.

-The Inland Coalition for Immigrant Justice is dedicated to convening organizations to collectively advocate and work to improve the lives of immigrant communities while working toward a just solution to the immigration system
+The Inland Coalition for Immigrant Justice is dedicated to convening organizations to collectively advocate and work to improve the lives of immigrant communities.

 We envision a region and state where justice abounds and the contributions of immigrants are respected and help create a more prosperous region and state for everyone.